12 Snacks High in Protein for Pregnancy

 Having nutrient-packed snacks prepped and on hand throughout the day is a lifesaver, especially in those early weeks when you’re battling nausea, morning sickness, fatigue, and food aversions.
 A few bites here and there can help curb nausea and boost your intake of essential micro and macronutrients.

-Speaking of essential macronutrients, we’ve got to talk about protein.
+Speaking of essential macronutrients, we need to talk about protein!
 Many people are underconsuming protein.
 A pregnant woman’s protein requirements steadily increase every trimester to support her little baby’s growth.
 Keep in mind that each person’s protein needs are individualized.
-However, a good place to start is aiming for close to 100 grams per day, at least 30 grams per meal, and at least 10 grams for a snack.
+However, a good place to start is aiming for approximately 100 grams per day, with at least 30 grams per meal and at least 10 grams for a snack.

 Protein-rich snacks are key to meeting these nutritional needs throughout your nine-month journey.
 That’s why I’m here to share a round-up of delicious, high-protein snack ideas that you can add to your pregnancy diet!
 Let’s dive in!

-Ideally, I recommend including 10 grams of protein in your snack choices.
-That hearty dose of protein isn’t just great for keeping you full and satisfied between meals.
+Ideally, I recommend including at least 10 grams of protein in your snack choices.
+That hearty dose of protein isn’t just great for keeping you full and satisfied between meals; it also helps support your overall well-being.
 It helps you to meet your overall protein needs.
 Protein provides the essential building blocks your body needs to support your little baby’s rapid growth and development!

 But listen up; it’s not just about the quantity here.
-The quality of that protein is of key importance, too.
-We’re talking about getting your fix from top-notch sources.
-Sources that are also loaded with other essential pregnant nutrients like iron, vitamin B-12, and omega-3 fatty acids.
+The quality of that protein is also of key importance.
+We’re talking about getting your fix from top-notch sources that cover all the essential amino acids, the building blocks that make up protein.
+Sources that are also rich in other vital nutrients for pregnant women, such as iron, vitamin B12, and healthy fats.

 the prenatal nutrition library search bar